 Liability of the manager can only arise if it is established that the manager of the company has acted unlawfully in order to infringe the rights of a particular creditor (misrepresentation, misrepresentation in the conclusion of a contract between the company and a particular creditor, or other unfair acts directed at a particular creditor).
 A director is also liable where those acts have caused damage to the creditor and the company is unable to meet the creditor's claims itself.
 Moreover, damage does not include the general insolvency of the company or a reduction in its solvency, which affects the individual creditor and other creditors of the company equally.

-According to the lawyer, if a direct action against the manager is brought by the tax authorities, the unpaid taxes can be considered as damage caused to the creditor, as the taxes are only legally due to the creditor.
-If the manager evades the payment of tax, his actions must be regarded as directed against the creditor in question.
-"A very important point in such situations is whether the company would have been able to pay the tax at the time when it should have been calculated and paid," points out Mr Langys.
+According to the attorney, if the tax authority files a direct claim against the manager, the unpaid taxes may be considered damages caused to the creditor, since taxes must be paid by law solely to this creditor.
+If the manager evades paying taxes, his actions are considered directed against a specific creditor.
+“A very important point in such situations is whether the company would have been able to pay the taxes at the time they were due,” notes E. Langys.

 Risks and legitimacy of business decision-making

-Langys points out that a business transaction that ends in a loss does not automatically mean that the manager has acted unlawfully.
-Liability is not for the negative economic result of the action, but for the legality of the actions taken at the time of the decision.
-"A business decision taken without breaching the duty of care and loyalty is considered lawful, even if it is detrimental to the company", says the lawyer.
+Attorney E. Langys points out that a business transaction that ends in a loss does not in itself mean that the manager acted unlawfully.
+Liability applies not to the negative economic outcome of the actions, but to the legality of the actions at the time the decision was made.
+“A business decision made without violating the duty of care and loyalty is considered lawful, even if it resulted in a loss for the company,” says the lawyer.

 The lawyer points out that all managers must be aware of the possible consequences of their decisions, which can range from damages to disqualification from holding the office of manager of a public or private legal person or from being a member of a collegiate management body for a period of 1 to 5 years.
 Improper decisions by a manager may also lead to administrative and criminal liability.